 What is your program for children and teens?

-We provide peer support groups for children and teens ages 6-18, as well as young adults 19-30.
+We provide peer support groups for children and teens ages 6-18.
 We provide no private therapy or counseling.
 Participants of the program meet others who have experienced similar losses because of illness, accident, suicide or homicide.

 Children and teens are grouped together according to age and meet every other week for 90 minutes.
 Children participate in “talking circle” time and also have opportunities to process grief through art, play, sandplay, and games, which all assist in helping them cope with their grief.